mortazavilab/TranscriptClean/README.md

 Note: At the present time, TranscriptClean does not work on SAM files that use X/= operators rather than M to represent matches in the CIGAR field.
 We are working on adding support for this in a future version.

 ## Installation
-TranscriptClean is designed to be run with Python version 2.7.
+The current TranscriptClean version is designed to be run with Python version 3.7 (versions 1.0.8 and below use Python 2.7).
 It requires Bedtools to be installed, as well as Python modules pybedtools and pyfasta.
 These can be found at the links listed below:
 * Bedtools (v2.25.0): http://bedtools.readthedocs.io/en/latest/content/installation.html
 * pybedtools (v0.7.8): https://daler.github.io/pybedtools/
 * pyfasta (v0.5.2): https://pypi.python.org/pypi/pyfasta/